nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 - KDF in `KdfAlgorithm`
 - MAC in `MacAlgorithm`

-and exports some helper methods, which are being used internal (you don't need to use them unless you have to).
+and exports some helper methods, which are being used internal during encryption (you don't need to use them unless you have to).
 If you want the additional hybrid algorithms to be used every time, you can set the

 - `EncryptionHelper.UseHybridOptions`
 - `AsymmetricHelper.UseHybridKeyExchangeOptions`